isomerpages/mlaw-pto/_deceased-cpf-estate-monies/monies-held-in-trust-for-minors.md

 </tbody></table><br>

 **2. Can you release the money held-in-trust because I am now the only parent or guardian of the child and have financial difficulties supporting the child?**<br>
-Under sections 68 and 70 of the Women’s Charter, it is the duty of the parent or guardian of a child to maintain or contribute to their maintenance if they cannot look after themselves.
+Under sections 68 and 70 of the Women’s Charter 1961, it is the duty of the parent or guardian of a child to maintain or contribute to their maintenance if they cannot look after themselves.

 If you are the parent or legal guardian of a child and you face financial difficulties in supporting the child, you may apply to us for a maintenance allowance out of the child’s money which we are holding.